 What is the Secretariat “Vox Populi” Award’s relationship to the Eclipse Awards?

-Initially none.
 The Eclipse Awards recognizes the “professional’s” choice based upon the evaluation of statistical track performances.
 The Secretariat “Vox Populi” Award measures the “public’s” choice and their emotional sentiment.
-Simply put, the The Secretariat “Vox Populi” Award is not concerned or constrained by who beat whom in which race, the Award reflects who the fans were pulling for.
+While the Secretariat “Vox Populi” Award may or may not be bestowed upon an Eclipse Award candidate, it is simply not concerned or constrained by who beat whom in which race.
+The Award reflects who the fans were pulling for.
 And it is not meant to conflict with the Eclipse Awards but to enhance how we honor our racing heroes.

 How will the Secretariat “Vox Populi” Award be presented?